 Total: 10 Tests (E1, E2, E3, Pg, T, D, Cx4)

-The Comprehensive Plus Panel expands on the Comprehensive Hormone Panel and includes estrone (E1) and estriol (E3) plus the Estrogen Quotient.
+The Comprehensive Plus Profile expands on the Comprehensive Hormone Profile and includes estrone (E1) and estriol (E3) plus the Estrogen Quotient.
 The Estrogen Quotient (EQ) is a simple ratio of the cancer protective E3 to the proliferative estrogens E1 and E2.
 The EQ provides an assessment of breast cancer risk, with a lower number (<1.0) indicating increased risk, and a higher number (>1.0) signifying a lower risk.
 Dr. Lemon’s work stated that for maximum protection, an optimal EQ is >1.5.
-Because the research on the Estrogen Quotient and the protective properties of estriol has not been done with men, this panel is currently recommended for women only.
-This panel should be considered for patients who have:
+Because the research on the Estrogen Quotient and the protective properties of estriol has not been done with men, this profile is currently recommended for women only.
+This profile should be considered for patients who have:

 Total: 10 Tests (E1, E2, E3, Pg, T, D, Cx4)

 A comprehensive preventative breast health program extends beyond imaging and lifestyle optimization, and includes accurate assessment and comprehensive treatment of demonstrated hormone imbalances.
-Labrix offers the Women’s Health and Breast Panel as an accurate, non-invasive tool to advance risk prevention and support you in providing exceptional care to your patients.
+Labrix offers the Women’s Health and Breast Profile as an accurate, non-invasive tool to advance risk prevention and support you in providing exceptional care to your patients.

 Total: 8 Tests (E2, Pg, T, D, Cx4)

-The Comprehensive Hormone Panel is the starting point for initial assessment of hormonal status and endocrine function and includes estradiol (E2), progesterone, testosterone, DHEA and four cortisols.
-This panel is useful with male and female patients because it looks at the full diurnal cortisol pattern; it is especially important in patients who are experiencing the following symptoms in addition to the symptoms listed for the Basic Hormone Panel:
+The Comprehensive Hormone Profile is the starting point for initial assessment of hormonal status and endocrine function and includes estradiol (E2), progesterone, testosterone, DHEA and four cortisols.
+This profile is useful with male and female patients because it looks at the full diurnal cortisol pattern; it is especially important in patients who are experiencing the following symptoms in addition to the symptoms listed for the Basic Hormone Profile:

 Total: 6 Tests (E2, Pg, T, D, Cx2)